 Use these tips to transform ice into an ice magnifying glass!

-Supplies for a DIY magnifying glass
+Supplies for engineering a magnifying glass:

 - Spherical ice mold